openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 The OMF endeavors to accelerate modeling science by making models more easily **discoverable** and globally **accessible**.
-It also develops and administers a suite of common standards and technology for model **reusability, reproducibility, and interoperability**.
-The foundation supports training and educational programs that help modeling scientists develop their skills, learn best practices, and share expertise.
+It also develops and administers a suite of common standards and technology for model **reusability, reproducibility, and interoperability**.The OMF also promotes the **recognition** of those who endeavor to apply these standards and best practices through the ethical practice of fully citing models and model authors, whenever their work is used by others.
+The OMF supports training and educational programs that help modeling scientists develop their skills, learn best practices, and share expertise.
 OMF member organizations promote transparency and ethical practice of